Buffalo, New York

 As the level of national awareness for the need to protect our nation’s water resources continued to grow, federal and state regulators began pursuing a consent agreement in 2006 requiring further improvements to Buffalo’s collection system.
 Recognizing the generally inadequate stormwater capabilities of their existing combined sewer system, the Buffalo Sewer Authority (BSA) began to prepare a comprehensive watershed improvement plan with grey, green and smart sewer solutions.
 After years of negotiations, the City and its partners came to an agreement and in 2014 BSA received approval of their Long-Term Control Plan for CSO abatement, which had an earlier estimated budget of $525 million.
 With the City facing limited funds from a reduced taxpayer base, BSA needed an innovative approach to address CSOs.

 City officials knew they couldn’t continue operating their collection system the same way they had been since the 1950s, and costly investments in new gray infrastructure like tunnels and storage tanks were equally as infeasible.
-The goal of the RT-DSS program is to minimize and/or eliminate CSOs by retrofitting the operational behavior of the existing infrastructure using Xylem Wastewater Network Optimization solution, part of the Xylem Vue digital portfolio.
+Xylem, along with BSA’s talented team of engineers and consultants, worked together to create a real-time decision support system (RT-DSS) across the city.

-The RT-DSS strategy focused on building and controlling inline storage vaults to transform Buffalo’s massive gravity sewer system into a managed conveyance and storage system.
-The goal of the RT-DSS program is to minimize and/or eliminate CSOs by retrofitting the operational behavior of the existing infrastructure using Xylem Wastewater Network Optimization solution.
-Sixteen RT-DSS sites were identified for inline storage and optimal conveyance throughout the City.
-These sites were selected for maximum return of investment, and the first two sites selected for implementation were chosen as a representative sample of all the sites.
+The strategy leveraged new technology to optimize existing infrastructure, building and controlling inline storage vaults that transformed Buffalo’s massive gravity sewer system into a managed conveyance and storage system.
+The goal of the system is to minimize and/or eliminate CSOs using Xylem Vue powered by GoAigua's SSO/CSO Prediction and Prevention applications.
+Sixteen sites were identified for inline storage and optimal conveyance throughout the city.
+BSA selected the sites based on maximum return of investment, with the first two sites chosen for implementation as a representative sample of all the sites.

 As of today, four storage sites are now live and BSA is working to build and commission most of the remaining sites by the end of 2020.
-But what’s truly exciting is that the first three sites alone have reduced Buffalo’s CSO volume by 450 million gallons over the 12 months ending June 30, 2019.
-This nominal volume is already 100 million gallons more than what was originally anticipated assuming all 16 sites were implemented using a typical year simulation, meaning that the BSA RT-DSS program could end up reducing CSOs by 3-4 times as much as originally projected.
+What’s truly exciting is that the first three sites alone have reduced Buffalo’s CSO volume by 450 million gallons over the first 12 months, which is 100 million gallons more than what was originally anticipated assuming all 16 sites were implemented using a typical year simulation.
+This means SSO/CSO Prediction and Prevention could end up helping BSA reduce CSOs by three to four times as much as initially projected.

-BSA was able to present a revised LTCP with a $145 million reduction in budget due to its RT-DSS program.
+Ultimately, BSA was able to present a revised Long-Term Control Plan expected to save the city as least $145 million.
 The RT-DSS retrofits, and additional minimally invasive green and gray infrastructure improvements will enable critical environmental progress at a far more sustainable cost to residents.
-In fact, with the success of BSA’s RT-DSS program, there may be even more capital infrastructure savings in its future as it achieves its ongoing environmental, economic and water equity objectives.
+In fact, with the success of BSA’s CSO strategy, there may be even more capital infrastructure savings in its future as it achieves its ongoing environmental, economic and water equity objectives.